dymani/dymani.github.io/_posts/2016-05-11-hello-there.md

 ![](/assets/image/blog_setup.png)

-This is the template I used.
-Dark Kimochi Theme by Spaghetti.
+<small>This is the template I used.
+Dark Kimochi Theme by Spaghetti.</small>

 <h3>I finally have a devblog!</h3>

 This is my first blog and I want to post more about my gamedev life on here.

-I set up this devblog right yesterday night, just before my Chinese test.
+I set up this devblog yesterday night, just before my Chinese test.
 Lol<!--break-->

 I still have to tweak the colours and styles of the page though.